denis-beurive/java-introduction/README.md

 ## Prerequisites

 Before you dive into Gradle, you should learn a little bit of Groovy.
-In particular, you should look at closure delegates since the "Gradle script syntax" relies heavily on this concept.
+In particular, you should look at:

+* closure delegates since the "Gradle script syntax" relies heavily on this concept.
+* maps and function calls.

+Closure delegates:

+	// The function/method "repositories" is called with a closure as unique parameter.
+	// This closure has a delegate, wich defines the method "mavenCentral". repositories {
+	    mavenCentral()
+	}

+Maps and function calls

+	// Execute the function/method "apply" on the map (["plugin": java]). apply plugin: java

 See [this document](doc/groovy.md).

+build.gradle <=> project